-- Leisure and Culture Dundee (LACD) suffered considerable income shortfalls during the Covid19 pandemic, due to the effects of lockdowns and operating restrictions once facilities reopened.
+- 7.1 Leisure and Culture Dundee (LACD) suffered considerable income shortfalls during the Covid-19 pandemic, due to the effects of lockdowns and operating restrictions once facilities reopened.
 It is recognised that, whilst facilities are now fully operational, income levels will take some time to be restored to pre-pandemic levels.
 To provide certainty, stability and time for Leisure and Culture Dundee to develop a balanced budget from 2024/25 onwards Dundee City Council confirmed its continuing financial support to cover the deficit position for a period until 31 March 2024.
 In December 2023, it was further agreed that the Chief Executive be authorised to extend the support to Leisure and Culture Dundee to 30 June 2024 should this be necessary.
 The Council will also continue to undertake cash flow management support to LACD to allow it to remain in credit at all times, and therefore have sufficient cash to continue to operate, thus allowing it to proceed as a going concern and meet its everyday cash liabilities.
 Any additional financial support provided will be met from reserves. - 7.2 Our budget includes the assumption that Tayside Contracts will return a surplus in 2024/25, our share of which will be £0.343m.
 The latest projection (as at 30 September 2024) is that the Council share of surplus will be £0.232m.
-Please note we have set aside an allowance for Tayside Contracts pay awards within our pay contingency and will track the cost of Tayside Contracts services against service and central budgets.

-8 HOUSING REVENUE ACCOUNT - MONITORING POSITION AT 30 NOVEMBER 2024
+8 HOUSING REVENUE ACCOUNT - MONITORING POSITION AT 31 DECEMBER 2024

-8.1 The forecast position as at 30 November 2024 for the HRA is summarised below:
+8.1 The forecast position as at 31 December 2024 for the HRA is summarised below: